 But today’s retailers can fight back.
 First, with AI-powered technology such as Namogoo’s Customer Hijacking Prevention solution, these companies can block injected ads in real time.
-Then, they can turn the tables on Customer Journey Hijacking by distinguishing between consumers whose devices are infected with ad-injecting malware and those whose devices have no such malware.
-This way, these companies can enhance their customer segmentation and deliver more personalized user experiences – an especially promising approach to boosting sales revenue, given that infected users tend to be the most valuable customers.
+Then, they can turn the tables on Customer Journey Hijacking by distinguishing between consumers whose devices are infected with ad injectors and those whose devices are clean.
+This way, these companies can enhance their customer segmentation and deliver more personalized user experiences – an especially promising approach to boosting sales revenue, given that hijacked users tend to be the most valuable customers.

 That may not be a love story for the ages, but it does mean retailers have some power to turn the threat posed by injected ads into a useful opportunity.